vagabond1215/RPG/README.md

 Additional functionality will be added over time.

+### Trainers

+Crafting is now learned from tiered trainers rather than academies.
+Trainers range from *initiate* through *master* and may only instruct characters of lower rank.
+Each craft has exactly one master trainer located in the city most renowned for that discipline, while lower tier trainers appear in cities based on resources and opportunity.

+### Outdoor Skills

+New activity skills – **Swimming**, **Sailing** and **Horseback Riding** – progress through time spent performing their respective activities.
+Progression helpers for these skills live in `assets/data/outdoor_skills.ts`.

 ### Magical Proficiencies

 Characters now track separate proficiencies for Stone, Water, Wind, Fire, Ice, Thunder, Dark, Light, Destructive, Healing, Reinforcement, Enfeebling and Summoning.
 The `gainProficiencyWithChance` function in `script.js` calculates how these values increase when spells are cast.
 The spellbook requires a character to meet the proficiency threshold in both a spell's element and its school before it can be used.